davidfmiller/davidfmiller.github.com/blog/_posts/2018-01-24-verify-structured-metadata.md

 ---
 layout: post
-title: "Make Your Structured Data a Little Easier to Verify"
+title: "Verify Your Structured Data"
 date:  2018-01-25 00:00:00 -0700
 categories: schema seo
 ---

-# Make Your Structured Data a Little Easier to Verify
+# Verify Your Structured Data

 Recently the time came to update a few projects with metadata per [Schema.org](http://schema.org)’s guidelines.
 I will leave the arguments for _why_ you should use structured data to [the experts](https://duckduckgo.com/?q=why+use+structured+data&t=osx&ia=web), I will merely share one way to easily  to validate that your structured data is working as intended.